top of page

 How do I pay for lessons?

 Any lessons already paid for are non-refundable, Stephen will work with you to schedule in any remaining lessons you may have.
+30 days written notice is required for quitting lessons.

 Sign up for lessons!